teserakt-io/e4-doc/content/getting-started/go/2-e4-integration.md

 		os.Exit(1)
 	}
 	if len(clientPassword) < 16 {
-		fmt.Println("-password is required and must contains at least 16 characters") os.Exit(1)
+		fmt.Println("-password is required and must be longer than 16 characters") os.Exit(1)
 	}